ont-app/igraph/README.md

 Naturally, other things being equal, the preferred solution is to use immutable graphs when it is possible to do so.
-The examples in this README will all be applied to immutable graphs.
+The examples in this README will mostly be applied to immutable graphs unless stated otherwise.

 <a name="mutability_method"></a>
 #### `mutability`